-No. CILOs Weighting Discov ery-eni riched
+No. CILOs Weighting Discov curricu

-(if curricu lum rel lated

-applicable) learnin •
+(if applicable) learnin

-· tick where
+иррпецою) (please tick

+approp riate) 1

-approp A3
+A1 A2 A3

-1. Analyze the customers, competitors and other $\frac{A1}{}$ $\frac{A2}{}$ AS
+1. Analyze the customers, competitors and other business environments. √ √

-business environments.

-2. Critically discuss the marketing planning process and $\checkmark$

-its key roles in business organizations
+2. Critically discuss the marketing planning process and its key roles in business organizations. √ √

-3. Demonstrate competence in selecting, analyzing and $\checkmark$ $\checkmark$

-evaluating the practice of marketing strategy in
+3. Justify the competence in selecting, analyzing and evaluating the practice of marketing strategy in business organizations. √ ✓

-business organizations

-4. Apply both managerial judgment and analytical $\checkmark$

-approaches to current marketing problems and issues.
+4. Apply both managerial judgment and analytical approaches to current marketing problems and issues. √ ✓

-5. Work productively as part of a team, and in particular, $\checkmark$

-communicate and present qualitative and quantitative

-information effectively in written and electronic

-formats in a collaborative environment.
+5. Demonstrate productively as part of a team, and in particular, communicate and present qualitative and quantitative information effectively in written and electronic formats in a collaborative environment. ✓ ✓ √

 100%